 Reference:The Springs Resort & Spa (Pagosa Springs) - Hot Springs in Colorado

 Of all the hot springs in Colorado, Pagosa Springs stands out from the rest.
 The water quality is out of this world.
-The world's deepest hot spring "Pagosa" derives from American Indian Ute word meaning water containing sulfur.
-The Springs ...
+The world's deepest hot spring Pagosa is derived from "pah gosah," a Native American Ute word meaning water ...

 As it is named, the great hotel and walk-in pools are like a synonymous for Pagosa Springs.

 Few people notice that there is a hideaway, named Healing Waters Resort & Spa right across the street.

 The inn opened in the 1950s.